 Does telematics increase your chance of policy cancellation?

-Insurers can cancel policies or choose not to renew at the end of a policy term.
+Insurance providers can cancel policies or choose not to renew at the end of a policy term.
 Non-renewal can occur after multiple accidents or filing too many claims.

 Usage-based policies are based on data about how a driver behaves.
 An app on the driver’s cell phone looks at the time of day they drive and how hard braking and cornering were done.
 Pay-per-mile insurance, on the other hand, is a form of coverage where you’re billed based on how many miles you drive.

-Driving a vehicle with safety features can get you the anti-lock brakes discount or the anti-theft device discount.
+Driving a vehicle with safety features can get you the anti-lock brakes (ABS) or the anti-theft device discount.
 Other safety equipment may qualify for more discounts.
 Some auto insurance companies offer a savings for certain professions, like teachers.
 Good students can qualify for lower rates as well.

 - Telematics program – the integration of IT with telecommunications, especially with cars